SwissDataScienceCenter/renku-design-docs/rfcs/012-facilitated-storage-compute-access/012-facilitated-storage-compute-access.md

 Interfaces to storage and compute backends proposed in this RFC would be specialized, useful to different individual project.
 In principle this may lead to numerous project-specific and domain-specific interfaces which will be difficult to support on single renkulab instance.

-Second possible solution, just storing credentials, is more favorable in this respect, but still requires storing
+Second possible solution, just storing credentials, is more favorable in this respect, but still requires keeping track of some domain-specific external services.

 > There are tradeoffs to choosing any path, please attempt to identify them here.

 ## Rationale and Alternatives